-Replication topology discovery for an instance is determined by the agent using the master.info file for the instance, extracting the username/password used to connect to the master, and then obtaining the MySQL Enterprise Monitor generated UUID of the replication master.
-This enables the MySQL Enterprise Monitor Agent to match the slave and master in the replication topology.
+Replication topology discovery for an instance is determined by the agent using the master.info file for the instance, extracting the username/password to connect to the master, and then retrieving the MySQL Enterprise Monitor generated UUID of the replication master.
+The MySQL Enterprise Monitor Agent can then match the slave and master in the replication topology.